r-call/git-style-guide/README.md

 group1/baz
 ```

 The groups can be named whatever you like to match your workflow.
-I like to use short nouns for mine.
+Use short nouns.
 Read on for more clarity.

 ## Short well-defined tokens